airosaul/mothergeo-formats/README.md

 *Featureclasses* objects define collections of spatial objects that share a common geometry type and common attribution.

+[//]: #
+(@patdaburu Is featureclass an ESRI word?
+I hate the name feature class because its meaningless to me.  a layer, to me, has more resonance because I can envision layers of different data in the form of tables being stacked on top of each other to build something, like a map or a cake.
+A feature is generic business word for new functionality... a class is a generic technical word meaning something like a set of data being treated in a certain way e.g. with functions.
+Putting them together in painful)

 * __name__ : the *actual* name of the featureclass as it appears in a `Mother` database
 * __identity__ : the name of the field that contains the identity value for each feature *When no identity field is specified, the default identity defined for the format may be assumed.*
+[//]: #
+(@patdaburu by this you mean take the source data and determine what format it was originally maintained in?
+Seems complicated/risky in that we are inferring an unknown format.
+Perhaps I'm wrong?)

 * __geometryType__ : the type of the geometry contained in the featureclass
     * *Point* : a point geometry
     * *Polyline* : a polyline geometry